Dear Arizona artists,

 SUBMIT BELOW

-The Sally and Richard Lehmann Artist Award recognizes and supports Arizona-based emerging artists.
+The Sally and Richard Lehmann Emerging Artist Awards (Lehmann Emerging Artist Awards) recognizes and supports Arizona-based emerging artists.
 Recipients demonstrate artistic achievement and a commitment to their practice.
-A panel of judges will award up to two (2) awards of $10,000, and each recipient will be invited to present their work in a two-person exhibition at Phoenix Art Museum (PhxArt) scheduled to open in July 2026.
+A panel of judges will award up to two (2) awards of $10,000, a lifetime membership to Phoenix Art Museum (PhxArt), and each recipient will be invited to present their work in a two-person exhibition at PhxArt, scheduled to open in July 2027.

-Phoenix Art Museum will be accepting submissions for the 2025 Sally and Richard Lehmann Emerging Artist Awards from March 1, 2025 – April 30, 2025.
-Applications are only accepted online and are due April 30, 2025.
+Phoenix Art Museum will be accepting submissions for the 2026 Sally and Richard Lehmann Emerging Artist Awards from March 1, 2026 – April 27, 2026.
+Applications are only accepted online and are due by 5 pm MST on April 27, 2026.
 There is no fee to submit to the open call.

 All applications will also be eligible for the Sette/Cohn Artist Award, a $5,000 unrestricted prize awarded to an emerging Arizona artist.